 How can luxury brands replicate exclusivity in their digital shopping experience?
 Recent statistics indicate a shift in advertising budgets, using social to flatter and frame already-strong value propositions.
 Luckily, many are succeeding with these efforts.

-Here are five luxury brands that take center stage in social advertising – as determined by Sprinklr Business Index (SBI®), which measures and analyzes the breadth of public interactions between brands and consumers across social media.
+Here are five brands that take center stage in luxury brand advertising using social media – as determined by Sprinklr Business Index (SBI®), which measures and analyzes the breadth of public interactions between brands and consumers across social media.

 As part of its new Ombre Premiere eyeshadow collection, Chanel brought in millennial starpower in the form of actress Kristen Stewart.

 In recent promotional videos, Stewart discusses what different colors mean to her personally.
 She says that the color red’s ability to “enhance any mood” is particularly important to her as an Aries.

 Chanel’s strategy of highlighting product excellence using millennial influencers appears to be paying off.
 SBI® statistics indicate that three of the brand’s five most engaging posts over the past thirty days feature Kristen Stewart.

 Meanwhile, an industry-leading audience insights score of 9.9 indicates that Chanel’s social following of over 56 million people is delighted by its efforts.

 Dior is no stranger to generating social buzz.
 The renowned French brand made headlines in 2015 after launching its own virtual reality headset, Dior Eyes.
 Offering consumers backstage access to its latest runway show, the headset also boasted 360° vision, allowing users to move around the iconic company’s virtual universe.

 Showing a willingness to bring new flavors to luxury fashion, Dior has also turned its events into immersive audience experiences.
 As part of its recent ‘I Feel Blue’ event in Shanghai, the brand used its long association with the color blue to bring guests on a journey through past, present, and future designs.